Kerry Tribe

 Kerry Tribe, The Aphasia Poetry Club, Three-channel video projection with sound, 28:27 min., Installation view, 365 Mission, Los Angeles, 2015.

-Kerry Tribe (born 1973) is a visual artist and filmmaker based in Los Angeles.
+Kerry Tribe (born 1973) is an American visual artist and filmmaker based in Los Angeles.
 Her work includes video, film and sound installations, sculpture, performance, drawing and photography.
 Tribe's art investigates subjective aspects of consciousness such as memory, language, cognition, and empathy through subjects including medical conditions and clinical training, historical incidents, and collective and personal experience.
-Critics observe that her work frequently explores how anomalies—for example, disorders of communication and mental processing or unusual occurrences—can reveal how systems function and present unexpected opportunities for shared understanding.
-Boston Globe critic Cate McQuaid commented, "Tribe’s art makes a corollary between the gaps in our own circuitry and the gulfs we cross to comprehend someone else’s experience … offering hope we can connect in the not knowing, and persevere alongside each other."

 Tribe's work belongs to the public collections of the Los Angeles County Museum of Art, Museum of Modern Art (MoMA), Whitney Museum, San Francisco Museum of Modern Art (SFMOMA), and Hammer Museum, among others.
 She has exhibited at the latter four institutions, and others including The Power Plant, the High Line in New York and Museum of Contemporary Art Australia.
 In 2017, she received the Herb Alpert Award in the Arts for film and video.

 Life and career

 Tribe was born in Boston and grew up in Cambridge, Massachusetts.
 Her father is the legal scholar Laurence Tribe and her mother is Carolyn Kreye Tribe; new media artist Mark Tribe is her brother.
-She studied art and semiotics at Brown University, completing a BA degree in 1997, and attended the Whitney Museum Independent Study Program the following year.
-In 1999, she moved to Los Angeles, where she studied with conceptual artists John Baldessari and Mary Kelly at University of California, Los Angeles (UCLA) and earned an MFA in 2002.
+She studied art and semiotics at Brown University, completing a B.A. degree in 1997, and attended the Whitney Museum Independent Study Program the following year.
+In 1999, she moved to Los Angeles, where she studied with conceptual artists John Baldessari and Mary Kelly at the University of California, Los Angeles (UCLA) and earned an M.F.A. in 2002.

 In her early career, Tribe exhibited in group shows at SculptureCenter, the New Museum, Orange County Museum of Art and Hirshhorn Museum and solo shows at LACE (2003), Kunstlerhaus Bethanien (Berlin, 2006) and 1301PE (2009, Los Angeles), among others.
 In 2010, she was selected for the Whitney Biennial.
 Subsequent solo exhibitions took place at venues including Camden Arts Centre (2011), The Power Plant (2012), Institute of Modern Art (Brisbane, 2014), SFMOMA (2017) and the Wellcome Collection (2021).
 She has had performances and film screenings at Tate Modern, MoMA, Walker Art Center, Getty Center and the New York, London and Rotterdam film festivals.

 Tribe has taught at Art Center College of Design and UCLA and been a visiting faculty member at CalArts, Harvard University and Stanford University.
 She is married to artist Mungo Thomson.